Yorkshire Terriers are clever little chatterboxes with big hearts for their humans.

 Their fur is more hair-like than some other dogs, and it grows continuously!
 So, regular trimming is needed, especially around their eyes, ears, and paws.

-Daily brushing with a simple comb helps prevent tangles and mats, especially if you’re keeping their coat long.
+Daily brushing with a simple comb helps prevent tangles and mats, especially if you’re keeping your coat long.
 But many people prefer a shorter “puppy cut” to make grooming more manageable.

 They’ll need regular baths, nail trimming, ear cleaning, and dental care.
 This can be done at home if you train your dog to enjoy grooming from the start.